 I see this product in a lot of recipes these days.
-It’s a deactivated form of yeast, and it is used because it has a cheesy, nutty flavor.
-Often recipes for casein-free cheese sauce are cashew-based and have nutritional yeast as part of the recipe.
+It's a deactivated form of yeast, and it is used because it has a cheesy, nutty flavor.
+Often recipes for casein-free dairy alternatives are cashew-based and have nutritional yeast as part of the recipe.

 Oh, and Nutritional Yeast is Extremely Nutritional!